TheOathMan/Godot-Android-Location-Plugin/README.md

 ```
 $LocationAndroid.begin_Android_location_service()
 ```
-* Connect to its signals from the node tab by clicking connect.
-For example connecting to location_updated(Latitude:float,Longitude:float) to receive location updates, or from code as follows
+* Connect to its signals by clicking connect from the Node tab.
+For example, connecting to location_updated(Latitude:float,Longitude:float) to receive location updates, or from code as follows

 ```
 $LocationAndroid.location_updated.connect(update_pin_position)